Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-Nikola Jokic and the rest of the Denver Nuggets match up versus the Miami Heat in the NBA Playoffs on Sunday, at 8:00 PM ET.
+Nikola Jokic and the rest of the Denver Nuggets take the court versus the Miami Heat in the NBA Playoffs on Wednesday, at 8:30 PM ET.

-Let's break down the prop bets available for Jokic, using stats and trends to make good predictions.
+With prop bets available for Jokic, let's look at some stats and trends to help you find good wagers.

 Nikola Jokic Prop Bets vs. the Heat